ShotRep/events/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 This project encompasses the entire section of events in the course.
-It will be organised as best a possible for viewability.
+It will be organized as best as possible for view ability.

 <!-- LICENSE -->
 ## License